“All I want to do is be holy just like Jesus, but when I look at myself all I see are my faults and failures.”

 When you received Christ, you became a new creation.
 That is who the new man is and that is who you are.
 The Apostle Paul wrote:

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
-(2 Corinthians 5:17 NKJV, words in emphasis mine.)
+(2 Corinthians 5:17 NKJV, emphasis mine.)

 This means that we have to discard the ways of the old self and act according to ways of the new self, who has been created in the image of Christ.
 This is why the Apostle Paul wrote:

 “That you put off, concerning your former conduct, the old man which grows corrupt according to deceitful lusts.
-(Ephesians 4:22 NKJV, words in emphasis mine.)
+(Ephesians 4:22 NKJV, emphasis mine.)

 Then he wrote:

 And that you put on the new man which was created according to God, in true righteousness and holiness.”
-(Ephesians 4:24 NKJV, words in emphasis mine.)
+(Ephesians 4:24 NKJV, emphasis mine.)

 Do you see what the Holy Spirit is saying about you?
 Your new man (self) was created in righteousness and holiness.
 That is who you are in Christ!